babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 - Q: Is the change related to something critical and we may want to be able to switch it back to previous implementation?
     - Yes

-       While still working on the feature, use a local feature switch; when it is ready for release, convert it to Firebase Feature Switch
+       While still working on the feature, use a Local feature switch; when it is ready for release, convert it to Remote Config
     - No

-       Keep it as a local feature switch if you need one
+       Keep it as a Local feature switch if you need one

 - Q: Does the feature need to behave differently for different apps?
     - Yes

-       Use Firebase feature switch with an app bundle id condition.
+       Use Remote Config with an app bundle id condition.
 If it's clear that feature will be availbale only for one app and not for others then it can be hardcoded in the AppConfiguration that the switch will be turned off (typically default is `false`) for particular apps.
-If you don't need a local or Firebase feature switch for the feature then just use AppConfiguration to define feature variants for different apps
+If you don't need a Local feature switch or Remote Config for the feature then use Static configuration to define feature variants for different apps
     - No, it's the same for all the apps

-       Use a local feature switch or Firebase feature switch without app bundle id condition (depending on previous answers)
+       Use a Local feature switch or Firebase feature switch without app bundle id condition (depending on previous answers)

 - Q: Does the feature need to behave differently depending on the way user signs up for our services, i.e. through the partnership program or with some code?
     - Yes

-       Use backend feature switch, this way it can depend on the user data, i.e. current consumer network.
+       Use Backend feature switch, this way it can depend on the user data, i.e. current consumer network.
     - No

        Use a local or Firebase feature switch (depending on previous answers)